amplication/docs/docs/plugins/developing-a-plugin.md

 export const dataSource: DataSource = {
   name: "mysql",
   provider: DataSourceProvider.MySQL,
-  url: new DataSourceURLEnv("DB_URL"),
+  url: {
+    name: "DB_URL",
+  },
 };
 ```

-We use the [event params](https://docs.amplication.com/plugins/plugin-events/CreatePrismaSchema/#event-params) to:
+We use the [event params](https://docs.amplication.com/plugins/plugin-events/create-prisma-schema/#event-params) to:

 - change the data source name form `postgres` to `mysql`
 - change the provider from `postgresql` to `MySQL`